-- 18.1 A student shall not be entitled to the privileges attaching to a degree, certificate or diploma until such time as the said degree, certificate or diploma has been conferred upon him. - 18.2 Degrees, certificates and diplomas shall be conferred at congregations of the University held at Stellenbosch twice a year, namely in December and in March.
-Particulars of each such ceremony shall be sent by post to all final-year students and shall be announced on the University's website. - 18.3 The wearing of academic dress shall be obligatory at any graduation, certificate and diploma ceremony.
-Students shall rent the academic gowns, hoods and sashes required to be worn at such events, from the private supplier identified by the University for such purpose. - 18.4 If, for whatever reason, a final-year student makes use of the second round of examinations in a module of the November examinations in November or December, and passes, such student shall obtain his qualification at the March graduation ceremonies of the following year.
+18.1 A student shall not be entitled to the privileges attaching to a degree, certificate or diploma until such time as the conferment upon him of said degree, certificate or diploma has been officially approved.

+18.2 Degrees, certificates and diplomas shall be conferred at congregations of the University held at Stellenbosch twice a year, namely in December and in April.
+Particulars of each such ceremony shall be sent by post to all final-year students and shall be announced on the University's website.

+18.3 The wearing of academic dress shall be obligatory at any graduation, certificate and diploma ceremony.
+Students shall rent the academic gowns and hoods required to be worn at such events, from the private supplier identified by the University for such purpose.

+18.4 If, for whatever reason, a final-year student makes use of the second round of examinations in a module of the November examinations in November or December, and passes, such student shall obtain his qualification at the April graduation ceremonies of the following year.